atalaydenknalbant/autosubscriber-youtube/README.md

 Python Selenium-based automated subscribing, liking, viewing functions for youtube sub4sub websites.

 ## Warning
-If you are using Linux or Ubuntu it might delete your saved passwords and autofills make sure backup those credentials
+If you are using Linux or Ubuntu it might delete your saved passwords and autofills make sure backup those credentials.
+Some websites require Google login; due to this fact, you can’t run an instance of them while you are using Chrome, until the script is finished.

 ## Pre-requisites
 [![Selenium](https://lh3.googleusercontent.com/pw/ACtC-3eLj66WsfcMGU2zDkC8Db2Lu7E4yz1dCuHsgH3xOqgG4mp_JAInpyYvg5IfPMzulOUJuxwMYoEFIY0bnLE2-SpqAxRTyfrGhWIcL7EXSLfx4E5dNu8QGUJk9HbD99kun_jJdqvDBxxfGg7MxdaDFawf=s100-no?authuser=0)](https://pypi.org/project/selenium/)